Contributing Gear Editor

 Cons: App can be finicky

-The only challenge we had while taking photos was that the app kept switching to sleep mode and then would take a couple of seconds to get back in focus – we’re sure we’ll get better at using it with time, but it caused us to miss a few shots.
+The only challenge we had while taking photos was that the app kept switching to sleep mode and then would take a couple of seconds to get back in focus, which caused us to miss a few shots.
+Sometimes we simply used the case on its own without the app when we didn’t feel like messing with it.
 The case comes with a floating hand grip and a wrist strap, which made it much easier to swim and take photos.
-Despite being one of the smaller and seemingly simpler cases, the ProShot case is waterproof to 50 feet, so you can easily take it on a shallow dives in addition to capturing images in the surf.
+Despite being one of the smaller and seemingly simpler cases, the ProShot case is waterproof to 130 feet, so you can easily take it on dives in addition to capturing images in the surf.

 CHECK PRICE ON AMAZON